phillipsj/phillipsj/input/posts/migrating-away-from-cake-as-my-blog-build-tool.md

 ## Conclusion

-Thanks for reading along and I hope you found this useful.
+Thanks for reading along and I hope you find this useful.

 Jamie